 - Only employers can contribute to accounts.

 - Employers don’t have to contribute each year and can change the contribution amount each year.

 - All contributions are vested (meaning the employee owns 100% of that money once it’s in the account).

 - There are contribution limits, but they are relatively high.

-A SEP IRA is a fantastic way to still offer retirement benefits, but without the higher employer cost of other options.
-The flexibility of contributions works well for businesses that are new and/or have fluctuating revenue from year to year.
-During low revenue years, employers can halt contributions and then provide more contributions during high-revnue years.
+A SEP IRA is a fantastic way to offer retirement benefits without the higher employer cost of other options.
+The flexibility of contributions works well for new businesses or those with fluctuating revenue from year to year.
+Employers can halt contributions during low-revenue years and then increase them during high-revenue years.